Encore (DJ Snake album)

-Encore is the debut studio album by French electronic music record producer DJ Snake, released on 5 August 2016 by Interscope Records.
+Encore is the debut studio album by French record producer DJ Snake, released on 5 August 2016 by Interscope Records.

 It features collaborations with Bipolar Sunshine, Skrillex, Yellow Claw, Justin Bieber, among others.
 The album garnered mixed reviews from critics.
-Encore debuted at number 8 on the Billboard 200 and spawned four singles: "Middle", "Talk", "Let Me Love You" and "The Half".
+Encore debuted at number 8 on the Billboard 200 and spawned five singles: "Middle", "Propaganda", "Talk", "Let Me Love You" and "The Half".

 Singles

-On October 16, 2015, Snake premiered the album's lead single, "Middle", which was written by William Grigahcine, Adio Joshua Marchant and Aaron Kleinstub, produced by DJ Snake and Aalias, and features vocals by English singer Bipolar Sunshine.
+On 16 October 2015, Snake premiered the album's lead single, "Middle", which was written by William Grigahcine, Adio Joshua Marchant and Aaron Kleinstub, produced by DJ Snake and Aalias, and features vocals by English singer Bipolar Sunshine.
 The song was a huge success, reaching the top-twenty in France and the United States, as well as the top-ten and top-five in the United Kingdom and Australia.

+Up next, "Propaganda", the second single release, while is not fully charted due to promotional purpose, it featured 10 unique remixes from other artists, placing 2nd for the most remixed song from the album.
+Which is above "Let Me Love You", but still behind "Ocho Cinco".

-"Talk", featuring Australian vocalist George Maple, written by Grigahcine, Jess Higgs, Harley Streten, Alex Burnett, James David, Chris Emerson, and produced by Snake, was released as the second single on 10 June 2016.
+"Talk", featuring Australian vocalist George Maple, written by Grigahcine, Jess Higgs, Harley Streten, Alex Burnett, James David, Chris Emerson, and produced by Snake, was released as the third single on 10 June 2016.

-The third single, "Let Me Love You", featuring Justin Bieber, was released the same day as the album and reached the top-ten in 28 countries, including number four in the United States, number two in the United Kingdom and Australia and number one in many European countries such as France, Germany and Norway.
+The fourth single, "Let Me Love You", featuring Justin Bieber, was released the same day as the album and reached the top-ten in 28 countries, including number four in the United States, number two in the United Kingdom and Australia and number one in many European countries such as France, Germany and Norway.

-"The Half", featuring Jeremih, Young Thug and Swizz Beatz, was released on 7 February 2017, as the fourth single off the album.
+"The Half", featuring Jeremih, Young Thug and Swizz Beatz, was released on 7 February 2017, as the fifth single off the album.
 It was written by Grigahcine, Jeremy Felton, Jeffrey Lamar Williams, Kasseem Dean, Brittany Hazzard, and Jean-Baptiste Kouame, and produced by Snake and Free School.